Money Madness: AP analysis shows growing gap in NCAA payouts

 Every year, millions of dollars are distributed to 32 Division I conferences by the NCAA based on what teams get into the tournament and how far they advance.
 Last year it was $216 million.

 For leagues outside the wealthiest, an upset or elusive at-large bid is like winning the lottery.
-And windfalls like the one heading toward the Ohio Valley have become even more important to mid-major hoops.
+Already at a huge disadvantage, it is becoming harder for teams in smaller conferences to keep up.
+Windfalls like the one heading toward the Ohio Valley have become even more important to mid-major hoops.

-It all points to a long-term problem for mid-majors as power conferences stockpile wins and invites in the tournament: It takes revenue to build a program that can compete with the big boys.
+It all points to a long-term problem for mid-majors trying to compete as power conferences stockpile wins and at-large invites to the tournament: It takes revenue to build a program that can compete with the big boys.
 For those with less, it is becoming harder to generate more.

 "It is a vicious cycle," Atlantic Sun Commissioner Ted Gumbart said.